free things to do in New York City

 Fair | (IN-PERSON) Outdoor Bazaar: Food, Antiques, Artists, Designers, Craft-Makers

-From the hand made to the hand-picked, find every Sunday all one-of-a-kind art, fashion, vintage, collectibles, jewelry, antiques, global treasures and furniture you can't find anywhere else.
+From the hand made to the hand-picked, find every Sunday all one-of-a-kind art, fashion, vintage, collectibles, more jewelry, antiques, global treasures and furniture you can't find anywhere else.
 A wide array of artisanal and international treats make the shopping excursion complete.
 Come hungry and support over 80 of local independent merchants.
 Masks are required.
-Reduced capacity.
+Reduced capacity. less

 New York City, NY; NYC